Quicklist: Types of Milk

 If you do want to purchase raw milk, it’s best to go to a supplier or a warehouse that sells raw animal products.
 Remember, this is the reason milk is served chilled; at room temperature, bacteria multiplies and becomes hazardous to humans.

-The PH of milk is usually around 6.6.
+The pH of milk is usually around 6.6.
 Mild gets its acidic nature from lactic acid.
-For other milks aside from cow milk, PH can range from 6.3 to 7.0 depending on the diet of the animal and how fresh the milk is.
+For other milk aside from cow milk, pH can range from 6.3 to 7.0 depending on the diet of the animal and how fresh the milk is.
 Other factors that can alter milk’s acidity are treatment methods at a factory, its fat percentage, and whether it’s been malted or supplemented with additives.

 What percent of the fat is whole milk?

 Whole milk is 3.25% fat.
 However, this percentage can vary slightly based on the manufacturer, region of production, and how thoroughly the milk has been purified of bacteria.
 Typically, this range consists of anywhere from 3% to 3.5% fat.
 Because whole milk is often processed in large batches, the percentages average out, and the end result is usually very close to 3.25%.